nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [2.03]

-Although women are an integral part of society, they consistently occupy an unequal position due to marginalization within major socio-economic, cultural, and political systems.
+A lthough women are an integral part of society, they consistently occupy an unequal position due to marginalization within major socio-economic, cultural, and political systems.
 This inequality occurs across all sectors, including the home, community, workplace, and politics.
 In recent decades, the situation has worsened due to neoliberal economic policies.
 Despite women being the primary earners of foreign remittances, the necessary structural and ideological changes for equality and justice have not yet taken place.
 Instead, the commodification of women’s identities and their marginalization in the labor market have intensified.

 Overall, factors such as the marginalization of both women and men as vulnerable workers, the direct impact on women due to the weakening of public services like education and healthcare, and the enactment of laws controlling women’s bodies amidst militarization and ethno-religious extremism highlight women’s issues as a broader social crisis.